Also of interest: Professional Certificate in Advanced Nonprofit Management.

 - Students accepted into the co-hort will pay $100 for each of the five courses.

-- Recipients must work for nonprofit organizations in Eastern Riverside County.
+- Recipients must work or volunteer for a nonprofit organization in Eastern Riverside County.

 - Deadline to apply: Tuesday, August 15, 2017.